MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-227-Regulation-Crowdfunding-General-Rules-Regulations/subpart-A-General/section-227.100.md

 (6) Has no specific business plan or has indicated that its business plan is to engage in a merger or acquisition with an unidentified company or companies.

-(7) Seeks to rely on § 227.201(z) to conduct an offering on an expedited basis due to circumstances relating to coronavirus disease 2019 (COVID-19), where such offering is initiated between May 4, 2020, and August 31, 2020, and:
+(7) Seeks to rely on § 227.201(z) to conduct an offering on an expedited basis due to circumstances relating to coronavirus disease 2019 (COVID-19), where such offering is initiated between May 4, 2020, and February 28, 2021, and:

 (i) Was organized and had operations less than six months prior to the commencement of the offering; or